 Welcome to my Club Cash Fund review in which I’ll be uncovering the truth about John “Chad” Stalvey’s newly launched Club Cash Fund system which promises to provide its members with an easy way to “get free money in their mailbox” all on complete autopilot.

 You’re told that all you need to do is call (888) 997-4928 & listen to a recorded message, then request a “free kit” & start earning by simply placing a $100 bill in the mail.

 But is it really that simple?
 Or is Club Cash Fund a scam to avoid?

-Well the good news is that you’ve landed in the right place to find out because as I mentioned above I’ve took a closer look into this myself to see exactly how it works & in this honest unbiased review I’ll be uncovering the REAL truth, as well as outlining whether or not you can really make any money with it like John “Chad” Stalvey claims you can. ?
+Well, the good news is that you’ve landed in the right place to find out because as I mentioned above I’ve taken a closer look into this myself to see exactly how it works & in this honest unbiased review I’ll be uncovering the REAL truth, as well as outlining whether or not you can really make any money with it like John “Chad” Stalvey claims you can.

 Basically the Club Cash Fund claims to provide the easiest way to earn money online, and you’re led to believe that through it you can earn hundreds of dollars per day without actually having to do anything whatsoever.

 The system’s creator who goes by the name of John “Chad” Stalvey claims that all you need to do is simply pop a $100 bill in the mail & that after doing so you’ll simply begin to receive a flood of money to your address.